AdamKruschwitz/Website-Code-Refactor/README.md

 A website code refactoring assignment for Berkley's Full-Stack Flex Bootcamp.

 ## About
-In this assignment, we were tasked with:
+In this assignment, our task was to:
 - Make the code more semantic
 - Make the website work with accessibility tools
 - Reduce redundancy within the code